 Taylor Hagood teaches American literature, with specialization in the writing of William Faulkner, African American literature, and the literature and culture of the United States South.
 His scholarship examines literary and cultural production in an approach informed by postcolonial theory, theorizing of social interaction via secrecy as a cultural item, and disability studies.

 Formerly the Frances Bell McCool Fellow in Faulkner Studies at the University of Mississippi, Hagood has won multiple teaching awards, and from 2009-2010 he was a Fulbright Gastprofessor and in 2011 was a visiting professor at Ludwig-Maximilians-Universität in Munich, Germany.
-During the 2013-2014 academic year, he is serving as a Research Ambassador for the Deutscher Akademischer Austausch Dienst/German Academic Exchange Service.
+In 2013-2014, he was the Lifelong Learning Society Distinguished Professor of Arts and Letters.
+He currently serves as a Research Ambassador for the Deutscher Akademischer Austausch Dienst/German Academic Exchange Service.